Touba007/Projet_FEM_G148/ReadMe.md

 pip install numpy
 ```

+> ⚠️ **IMPORTANT**: The virtual environment **must be named exactly `.venv`**.
+The C program runs the Python script using `.venv/bin/python`.
+If the folder is named differently, it will not work.

-> This environment is used to run the Python script `fixmesh.py` which is automatically called from the `run.c` program.
+This environment is used to run the Python script `fixmesh.py` which is automatically called from the `run.c` program.

 ### 2. 🛠️ Compile and Run